CIS registration and verification service

 Get it wrong and it breaks your cashflow and your returns, and it is one of the first things flagged in an inspection.
 It does not apply when you supply an end user or a customer who is not VAT registered.

-The more expenses we capture, the bigger your refund, because every allowable cost cuts the tax your CIS deductions are measured against.
+The more expenses your CIS accountant captures, the bigger your refund, because every allowable cost cuts the tax your CIS deductions are measured against.

-On your van you can claim actual running costs or mileage, whichever wins, and we work out which.
+On your van you can claim actual running costs or mileage, whichever wins, and your CIS accountant works out which.
 We also keep your bookkeeping tidy so a receipt is captured at the job, not lost by January.

 As a sole trader, CIS is straightforward.
 Your deductions are reclaimed through Self Assessment, and you pay Income Tax and National Insurance on your profit.